 John – Low Brass

 John Dinning teaches trombone and tuba.
-He has been a professor for the National Youth Orchestra in San Salvador and has been funded by the National Center for the Arts.
-He has conducted several choirs including a children’s choir for kids living with HIV, and the service oriented Catholic community of Sant Egidio, both in San Salvador.
+He has been a professor for the National Youth Orchestra in San Salvador and has been faculty member of the National Center for the Arts.
+He has conducted several choirs including a children’s choir for kids living with HIV, and the service oriented Catholic community of Santo Egidio, both in San Salvador.